See also the Nine Things to Know handout!

 A few other recommended (but optional) steps

-- If you don't have Microsoft Office, you can download a free copy.
+- If you don't have Microsoft Office, you can download a copy.
 Go here to access the Microsoft Office download for students.

 - Some faculty members use Corel WordPerfect (for many years the top alternative for legal writing).
 Follow this link for instructions on how to add the ability to open WordPerfect files on your laptop.